istrate/cp4d/CP4D-and-IBM-DB2-BigSQL.md

 Restart HDFS and check NameNode again.<br>

-If HDFS is protected by Kerberos, verify that Kerberos server is reachable by OpenShift clusters.
+If HDFS is protected by Kerberos, verify that Kerberos server is reachable by OpenShift cluster.

 > nc -zv  verse1.fyre.ibm.com 88<br>
 ```